What is Cigna Collaborative Care?

 What is Cigna Doing?

-There are now more than 200 Cigna Collaborative Care arrangements with large physician groups in 32 states.
+There are now over 230 Cigna Collaborative Care arrangements with primary care physician groups in 32 states.
 These programs encompass:

 - More than 2.65 million commercial customers